-The safety of the veterinary medicinal product in animals less than 12 weeks of age (dogs and cats) and 16 weeks of age (rabbits) has not been demonstrated.
+The safety of the veterinary medicinal product in animals less than 12 weeks of age has not been demonstrated.

 Transient post induction apnoea frequently occurs, particularly in dogs - see section 4.6 for details.
 In such cases, endotracheal intubation and oxygen supplementation should be employed.
 Facilities for intermittent positive pressure ventilation should be available.
 In order to minimise the possibility of apnoea, administer the veterinary medicinal product by slow intravenous injection and not as a rapid dose.
+The use of a preplaced catheter in dogs and cats is recommended as best practice for anaesthetic procedures.